 Included in your package are soft loop anchoring straps, which anchor your motorcycle without tampering with its beautiful finish.
 In total, there are 8 pieces of components in this package.
 No need to purchase additional components.

 Anyone hauling cargo or any other equipment other than motorcycles would appreciate these straps as they are versatile and heavy duty.
 The large molded finger through the handle and the release lever provide more comfort and tension adjustment, therefore making it certain that your bike is secure.

 From the first sight, you would notice the unique points these straps present.
 Instead of the small x cross, these straps have a larger stitch that provides more security.
 Also, the straps come with double J hooks instead of the popular S hooks.
 I must say it somehow draws back to personal preference that which hook works better.
 I find them effective depending on the angle of the S hook.

-The thickness of each strap measures 0.075 inches whereas the width is 1 ¼ inches.
-These are impressive dimensions to anchor a plethora of equipment from ATVs, kayaks and motorcycles.
+The thickness of each strap measures 0.075 inches whereas the width is 1 ¼ inch.
+These are impressive dimensions to anchor a plethora of equipment from ATVs, kayaks, and motorcycles.
 Avoid slippery straps that could compromise your bike’s safety.

 The build quality of these straps made them weather resistant and abrasion resistant.
 No matter how exposed they are to outdoor elements, they will still function optimally.
 The ratchets are largely plastic meaning you have no major care expected.
 But note that metal ratchets are more rigid than the plastic alternatives.